HernanMatiasEG/todoProject/README.md

+# To-Do List Project

+Hello there!

+Welcome to my To-Do List project developed with React, Create React App, and Local Storage to conveniently save your progress locally.
+Here, you have the flexibility to add tasks, mark them as complete, and delete them as needed.
+The interactive interface also features a donut chart, providing a visual representation of the balance between completed and outstanding tasks.

+Enjoy it!

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).